 I feel like no matter how much time I spend in this country, it never fails to take my breath away.
 After snapping pictures along the shore, I climb up onto some rocks off to the left-hand side of the beach and stand for a while, just taking it all in and thinking about life.

 I’m sure I’m beginning to sound like the sappiest person on earth, but I can’t help it: standing there in front of this spectacular panorama of water and woods and sky, I get emotional…again.
 I just can’t believe I’m here, seriously here…in New Zealand, hiking and backpacking and making new friends.
 This was a big leap of faith for me, coming here alone, and it has paid off unimaginably well.
 As hairy as life can get — and it has had its moments of horrifying hairiness, even for me with my largely perfect, hugely privileged life — it can be so extraordinary, too.

 I stare out at the shimmering reflection of the sky on the lake, blinking back tears, and think, You know what…life is beautiful.
 Maybe not always, maybe not everywhere, but for those who grin and bear through the pain, who search and strive to find these moments of awe and wonder, life truly is beautiful.

 And with that, my Birkenstock-clad feet slip out from underneath me on the slick, lake-lathered rocks and I fall, BANG! onto the…well…rock-solid boulder face.

-You can’t write this shit.
-Perfectly on cue, while I was delivering a deep, cheesy, philosophical monologue to myself about life and how perfect and beautiful it is if you just “grin and bear” the pain, I fall on my ass and experience the most excruciating pain I’ve felt since the last time I concussed myself.
+You can’t make this stuff up.
+Perfectly on cue, while I was delivering a deep, cheesy, philosophical monologue to myself about life and how perfect and beautiful it is if you just “grin and bear” the pain, I fall flat on my ass and experience the most excruciating pain I’ve felt since the last time I concussed myself.